Related services

 Xebia

-In 2015, the Dutch government passed the Environment and Planning Act, which outlines the management of the country’s physical environment at national, regional and municipal levels.
-To increase access to information and improve regulatory compliance, the act simplifies and merges thousands of laws and regulations into a single governmental digital system (DSO), which needed to be fully operational by 2021.
-The project provided a much longer lead time for official authorities to join (by 2029) and there was a multitude of stakeholders involved.
-This, coupled with the breadth and complexity of the system, threatened that timeframe and the overall success of the project.
-The Dutch government, specifically Kadaster, the land registry and national mapping agency of the Netherlands, brought Xebia on board to expedite DSO adoption.
+In 2015, the Dutch government passed the Environment and Planning Act (Omgevingswet), which outlines how to manage the country’s physical environment at national, regional, and municipal levels.
+To increase access to information and improve regulatory compliance, the act simplifies and merges thousands of laws and regulations into a single governmental digital system (DSO), which needs to be fully operational by 2021.
+The project provided a much longer lead time for official authorities to join (by 2029), and many stakeholders were involved.
+This, coupled with the breadth and complexity of the system, threatened that time limit and the project's overall success.
+The Dutch government, specifically Kadaster, the Netherlands' land registry and national mapping agency, brought Xebia on board to expedite DSO adoption.

 Moving Past Analysis Paralysis for Long-Term Gains